 Natural disasters in the United States

 The United States ranks second among countries with the most natural disasters.
-In 2011, a total of 25 natural disasters occurred in the U.S. Only China, with a total of 29 disasters in 2011, registered more natural disasters that the United States.
+In 2015, a total of 22 natural disasters occurred in the U.S. Only China, with a total of 36 disasters in 2015, suffered from more natural disasters.

 Most natural disasters on U.S. territory are of meteorological nature.
-For example: during the period from 1900 to 2013, about 104 tropical cyclones hit the U.S. coast and were registered by the Centre for Research on the Epidemiology of Disasters (CRED).
-During that period 38 earthquakes and 2 volcanic eruptions occurred in the U.S. A total of 13.5 million people were directly affected by the aforementioned 104 tropical cyclones.
+For example: during the period from 1900 to 2016, about 106 tropical cyclones hit the U.S. coast.
+During that period 40 earthquakes and 2 tsunamis hit the U.S. A total of 13.5 million people were directly affected by the aforementioned 106 tropical cyclones.

 Tornadoes also frequently affect the United States.
-In 2012, the U.S. was struck by about 936 tornadoes, which was less than average.
+In 2016, the U.S. was struck by about 971 tornadoes.
 Tornadoes are more common in the United States than in any other country.
 Tornadoes mostly strike east of the Rocky Mountains, in the so-called “Tornado Alley” stretching from northern Texas through Oklahoma, Kansas and Nebraska.
 Most of the storms occurred during tornado season, which lasts from March to August.
-In 2012, tornadoes caused economic damages totaling about 1.6 billion U.S. dollars.
+In 2015, tornadoes caused economic damages totaling about 320 million U.S. dollars.

 Aside from meteorological disasters, wildfires also cause a formidable amount of economic damage in the United States, destroying property and threatening lives.
-In 2011, there were about 74 thousand wildfires in the United States, burning a total area of 8.7 million acres of land.
+In 2016, there were about 68 thousand wildfires in the United States.